nickvence/nickvence.github.io/pages/madness.rst

     :width: 450
     :figwidth: 450

-    **Fig. 1** A finite element grid of a three dimensional problem domain for slightly different resolutions have a vastly different number of elements.
+    **Fig. 1** The number of boxes in a three-dimensional, finite-element grid is vastly different for a slightly different resolutions: see the numbers in table.

 Partial Differential Equations (PDE) are used to approximate solutions to a variety of real world problems.